gristlabs/grist-help/help/lightweight-crm.md

 In Grist, every columns has a types.
 Often the default of Text or Numeric is correct.
 For our "Date" column, a better type is Date.
 Click any cell in the "Date" column, and in the right panel, click into the "Column Type" dropdown and select "Date".
+If you'd like, you can also choose a different date format right below the type.

 ![set-date](images/lightweight-crm/set-date.png)